w3f/polkadot-wiki/docs/learn/learn-guides-accounts-multisig.md

     Public keys of signers' wallets are compared byte-for-byte and sorted ascending before being used to generate the multisig address.
 For example, consider the scenario with three addresses, A, B, and C, starting with `5FUGT`, `5HMfS`, and `5GhKJ`.
 If we build the ABC multisig with the accounts in that specific order (i.e. first A, then B, and C), the real order of the accounts in the multisig will be ACB.
 If, in the Extrinsic tab, we initiate a multisig call with C, the order of the other signatories will be first A, then B. If we put first B, then A, the transaction will fail.

-This has some implications when using the Extrinsics tab on the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) to perform multisig transactions.
+This has some implications when using the Extrinsics tab on the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts) to perform multisig transactions.
 If the order of the _other signatories_ is wrong, the transaction will fail.
 This does not happen if the multisig is executed directly from the Accounts tab (recommended).
-The Polkadot-JS UI supports multisig accounts, as documented on the [Account Generation page](./learn-account-multisig.md).
-You can see our video tutorials for more information about creating multisig accounts and transacting with them using both the [Accounts Tab](https://www.youtube.com/watch?v=-cPiKMslZqI) and the [Extrinsic Tab](https://www.youtube.com/watch?v=T0vIuJcTJeQ) in the Polkadot-JS UI.
+The Polkadot Developer Interface supports multisig accounts, as documented on the [Account Generation page](./learn-account-multisig.md).
+You can see our video tutorials for more information about creating multisig accounts and transacting with them using both the [Accounts Tab](https://www.youtube.com/watch?v=-cPiKMslZqI) and the [Extrinsic Tab](https://www.youtube.com/watch?v=T0vIuJcTJeQ) in the Polkadot Developer Interface.

 ## Decoding Multisig Call Data